cbfannin/drupal-build/README.md

 **-r Radix Install** Includes radix and configures subtheme.

 *You can use any combination of the options to install any and all instances.*
-e.g. *./maked8.sh -sdr* will install everything needed for a project intended for production.
+e.g. *./buildit.sh -sdr* to install everything.

 **PRODUCTION APPS**
 *This script does not yet change the default config sync directory, create and reference the settings.local.php file, nor does it configure caching for local development.
 If any of these are needed, you will need to manually set these up.
 The following documentation should walk you through how to do these things.*